 Industrial Maintenance Technology is a multi-craft program combining the general knowledge and skills from a variety of technical fields.
 Industry depends heavily upon well-trained industrial maintenance technicians to keep production machinery and equipment operating efficiently and profitably.
-This program is designed to provide specific training in basic electricity, pneumatics and hydraulics, motor controls, PLCs, HVAC/R, welding, and machining.
+This program is designed to provide specific training in basic electricity, pneumatics and hydraulics, motor controls, PLCs, troubleshooting, pumps and piping, and welding.